index

 Microscopic Origin of Dissipation

 Quantum mechanics determines η\eta through system-environment coupling strength.
-Fermi’s golden rule yields the transition rate 9,
+Fermi’s golden rule yields the transition rate9,

 Γ=2πg2ρ(E),\Gamma = \frac{2\pi}{\hbar}|g|^2 \rho(E),